 The best strategy for controlling and preventing high blood pressure is to begin with lifestyle changes.
-For seniors, this often means a combination of light exercise, healthy diet and medication.
+For seniors, this often involves a combination of light exercise, a healthy diet and medication.

-Right at Home can prepare a customised hypertension program to promote a healthier lifestyle, including:
+At Right at Home, our CareGivers can devise a customised hypertension programme should you need one.
+We’ll help to promote a healthier lifestyle, including: